dperco/ETL_APACHE_KAFKA_PYTHON_DOKER_AWS/README.md

 volumes:
   mysql_data:
-Reemplaza 'YOUR_FERNET_KEY', 'YOUR_AWS_ACCESS_KEY_ID' y 'YOUR_AWS_SECRET_ACCESS_KEY' con tus credenciales de AWS y la clave Fernet generada en el paso anterior.

-Paso 4: Iniciar los servicios de Airflow, Kafka y MySQL Iniciar los servicios de Airflow, Kafka y MySQL utilizando Docker Compose:
+Replace 'YOUR_FERNET_KEY', 'YOUR_AWS_ACCESS_KEY_ID', and 'YOUR_AWS_SECRET_ACCESS_KEY' with your AWS credentials and the Fernet key generated in the previous step.

+Step 4: Start Airflow, Kafka, and MySQL Services
+Start the Airflow, Kafka, and MySQL services using Docker Compose:

 sh
+Copy
 docker-compose up -d
-Acceder a la interfaz web de Airflow:

-Abre tu navegador y ve a http://localhost:8080 para acceder a la interfaz web de Airflow.

-Paso 5: Crear un pipeline ETL en Airflow con datos aleatorios y almacenamiento en AWS S3 Instalar las bibliotecas necesarias:
+Access the Airflow web interface:

+Open your browser and navigate to http://localhost:8080 to access the Airflow web interface.

+Step 5: Create an ETL Pipeline in Airflow with Random Data and Store in AWS S3 Install the necessary libraries:

 sh
+Copy
-pip install faker boto3 kafka-python mysql-connector-python Crear un script para generar y cargar datos aleatorios en MySQL:
+pip install faker boto3 kafka-python mysql-connector-python Create a script to generate and load random data into MySQL:

-Crea un archivo llamado generate_and_load_data.py con el siguiente contenido:
+Create a file named generate_and_load_data.py with the following content:

 python
+Copy
 from faker import Faker
 import mysql.connector